For the year ended March 31 2019

 B. Secretarial Auditor and the Audit

 Further as required under Section 204 of the Companies Act 2013 and Rules thereunderthe Board has appointed M/s.
-SVD & Associates Company Secretaries Pune to conductSecretarial Audit for the financial year 2018-19.
+SVD & Associates Company Secretaries Pune to conductSecretarial Audit for the financial year 2019-20.

 C. Cost Auditors

-The Cost Audit Report for the Financial Year 2016-17 has been filed with the Ministry ofCorporate Affairs on October 8 2018.
+The Cost Audit report for the Financial Year 2017-18 was filed with the Ministry ofCorporate Affairs on October 8 2018.

-D. Reporting of fraud by Auditors
+D. Reporting of fraud by auditors

 During the year under review the Auditors of the Company have not reported any fraudas specified under Section 143 of the Companies Act 2013 to the Audit Committee.

 28. CORPORATE SOCIAL RESPONSIBILITY ACTIVITIES

-The Company has been carrying out various Corporate Social Responsibility (CSR)activities.
-These activities are carried out in terms of Section 135 read with ScheduleVII of the Companies Act 2013 as amended from time to time and the Companies (CorporateSocial Responsibility Policy) Rules 2014.
+The Company has been carrying out various Corporate Social Responsibility [CSR]activities.
+These activities are carried out in terms of Section 135 read with ScheduleVII of the Companies Act 2013 as amended from time to time and the Companies [CorporateSocial Responsibility Policy] Rules 2014.

 29. OBLIGATION OF COMPANY UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION AND REDRESSAL) ACT 2013

-The Company has zero tolerance for sexual harassment at workplace and has adopted aPolicy on prevention prohibition and redressal of sexual harassment at workplace in linewith the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal Act 2013) and the Rules made thereunder for prevention andredressal of complaints of sexual harassment at workplace.
-All women associates(permanent temporary contractual and trainees) as well as any women visiting theCompany's office premises or women service providers are covered under this Policy.
+The Company has zero tolerance for sexual harassment at workplace and has adopted aPolicy on prevention prohibition and redressal of sexual harassment at workplace in linewith the provisions of the Sexual Harassment of Women at Workplace [PreventionProhibition and Redressal] Act 2013 and the Rules made thereunder for prevention andredressal of complaints of sexual harassment at workplace.
+All women associates[permanent temporary contractual and trainees] as well as any women visiting theCompany's office premises or women service providers are covered under this Policy.

 During the year under review no complaints were received by the Committee constitutedunder the Sexual Harassment of Women at Workplace [Prevention Prohibition and Redressal]Act 2013 which has been resolved.

 30. VIGIL MECHANISM

 The Company has formulated a Whistle Blower Policy wherein the Employees / Directors /Stakeholders of the Company are free to report any unethical or improper activity actualor suspected fraud or violation of the Company's Code of Conduct.
 The policy provides fora mechanism to report such concerns to the Audit Committee through specified channels.This mechanism provides safeguards against victimisation of Employees who report underthe said mechanism.
 During the year the Whistleblower Policy was amended and adoptedw.e.f.
 April 1 2019 in line with SEBI [Listing Obligations and Disclosure Requirements][Amendment] Regulations 2018 enabling employees to report instances of leak ofUnpublished Price Sensitive Information [UPSI].

 During the year under review the Company has not received any complaints under thesaid mechanism.
 The Whistle Blower Policy of the Company has been displayed on theCompany's website at the link: www.bharatforge.com/investors/corporate-governance/policies

 31. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO

 32. GREEN INITIATIVES

-The Company supports and pursues the 'Green Initiative'' of the Ministry ofCorporate Affairs Government of India.
+The Company supports and pursues the "Green Initiative'' of the Ministry ofCorporate Affairs Government of India.
 The Company has effected electronic delivery ofNotice of Annual General Meeting and Annual Report to those Members whose e-mail IDs areregistered with the Company / Depository Participants.
-The Companies Act 2013 and theunderlying rules as well as Regulation 36 of Securities and Exchange Board of India(Listing Obligations and Disclosure Requirements) Regulations 2015 permit thedissemination of financial statements and annual report in electronic mode to the Members.
+The Companies Act 2013 and theunderlying rules as well as Regulation 36 of Securities and Exchange Board of India[Listing Obligations and Disclosure Requirements] Regulations 2015 permit thedissemination of financial statements and annual report in electronic mode to the Members.